 The cost of a new roof is going to vary from home to home due to a number of different factors.
 The average homeowner in the U.S. spends around $6,600 for a new roof installation.
 However, you could also end up spending as little as $3,000 to as much as $15,000.
 The following are some of the factors that a roofer will take into account when providing an estimate:

-The higher quality the material, the more expensive the roof is going to be.
+The higher quality of your roofing material, the more expensive the roof is going to be.
 For example, metal tiles are going to cost a lot more than asphalt tiles to install.
-Typically speaking, a square foot of basic composition shingles will cost around $3.
+Typically speaking, a square foot of basic composition roofing shingles will cost around $3.